mustafa-tariqk/mustafa-tariqk.github.io/content/posts/i-used-to-pray-for-what-i-have-right-now.md

 One thing that I dragged myself through which I don't recommend and will never do again in my life was basically beg for referrals on LinkedIn.
 I'd message engineering managers/sr swes who worked at companies that had postings in the past 24 hours and message at least 10 who worked at the company point blank asking for a referral.

-Seriously demoralizing and soul sucking stuff I had some template where I'd highlight why I was a good fit and at the end write something along the lines of "any chance I could get some feedback on my resume or possibly a referral?"
+Seriously demoralizing and soul sucking stuff.
+I had some template where I'd highlight why I was a good fit and at the end write something along the lines of "any chance I could get some feedback on my resume or possibly a referral?"

 This sucks, maybe it works but seriously I don't want to get an interview because some random person that I spammed gave in.
 I want the interview because someone I know sees me as good enough for the job.